pierreablin/autoptim/README.md

 Do you have a new machine learning model that you want to optimize, and do not want to bother computing the gradients?
 Autoptim is for you.

+### Warning:
+As of version 0.3, `pytorch` has been replaced with `autograd` for automatic differentiation.
+It makes the interfacing with numpy even simpler.

 ## Short presentation
-Autoptim is a small Python package that blends `autograd` automatic differentiation in `scipy.optimize.minimize`.
+Autoptim is a small Python package that blends `autograd`'s automatic differentiation in `scipy.optimize.minimize`.

 The gradients are computed under the hood using automatic differentiation; the user only provides the objective function: